rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 3. Plug the MicroZed System on Module (SoM) onto the Arduno Carrier Card.
 When completed with this step the system should look like the picture below.

    ![alt text](images/MicroZed_IIoT_HW_Overview.png "IIoT Kit Overview")
-4. Ensure that the microSD card is plugged in.
-It is located on the bottom side of the board below the USB UART.
-Check that the boot mode jumpers (JP1-JP3) are configured for SD Card boot (JP1 - Pins 1 & 2, JP2 - Pins 2 & 3, JP3 - Pins 2 & 3).
+4. Check that the boot mode jumpers (JP1-JP3) are configured for SD Card boot (JP1 - Pins 1 & 2, JP2 - Pins 2 & 3, JP3 - Pins 2 & 3).
 See picture below for the proper jumper settings.

    ![alt text](images/MicroZed_SD_CardJumperSettings.png?raw=true "SD Card Boot Jumper Settings")
 5. Plug an Ethernet cable from the RJ45 connector of the MicroZed SoM to the Ethernet switch on your table.